pcarbo/lbfgsb-matlab/README.md

 [distribution site](http://www.ece.northwestern.edu/~nocedal/lbfgsb.html)
 at Northwestern University.

+In the following, we will refer to the directory containing your local copy of the repository as LBFGSB_HOME.
+Wherever you find LBFGSB_HOME, you should substitute it with your own directory.

 **Install the C++ and Fortran 77 compilers.** In order to build the MEX file, you will need both a C++ compiler and a Fortran 77 compiler.
 Unfortunately, you can't just use any compiler.
 You have to